anjali0503/Exploratory-Data-Analysis/README.md

-#these give below are some analysis
+these give below are some analysis

-\n1.Amazon forest.
+1.Amazon forest.

-\n2.bookseller.
+2.bookseller.

-\n3.covid-19/India
+3.covid-19/India

-\n4.Stroke_Preditio
+4.Stroke_Preditio